serendatapy/100-days-of-code/Coding-Study-Notes.md

   req.beanName = beanName;
   next();
 })

-app.use(['/beans/', '/beans/:beanName'], (req, res, next) => {
+/*For these routes that share functionality, req.on is implemented here*/ app.use(['/beans/', '/beans/:beanName'], (req, res, next) => {
   let bodyData = '';
   req.on('data', (data) => {